How can we help you today?

 Upfront investment: Low to moderate (recording tools, hosting platform)

-The e-learning space is projected to reach about $491 billion by 2025, and demand for helpful, easy-to-follow courses continues to grow.
+The e-learning space is projected to reach about $389 billion in 2026, and demand for helpful, easy-to-follow courses continues to grow.
 If you’re an expert in a topic, you can offer paid online courses to generate income from your knowledge.

 Unlike client work or one-time products, online programs let you earn repeatedly from a well-built resource.
 Once a course is created, you can sell it to new students without needing to start from scratch.

 • What to teach: Focus on a subject you’re confident in.
 It can be business skills, creative tools, coaching, or even niche hobbies.
-The key is to address a real need in your website’s niche.
+The key is to address a real need for the right audience.

 • Where to host: Use platforms like Teachable, Podia, or Thinkific.
 For more reach, try listing on Udemy or Skillshare.